 The AID12 subfield is equal to the 12 LSBs of the AID of the STA if(#15324) the User Info field is addressed to a STA that is associated with the AP.

+The AID12 subfield is between 0 and 2n– 1 if(#15324) the User Info field is addressed to STAs that are associated with the identified AP and that follow the UL OFDMA-based random access procedure described in 27.5.5 (UL OFDMA-based random access (UORA)) , where value 0 identifies the transmitted BSSID and values between 1 and 2n -1 identify the corresponding nontransmitted BSSID (see 9.4.2.74).

-The AID12 subfield is 0 if(#15324) the User Info field is addressed to STAs that are associated with the AP and that follow the UL OFDMA-based random access procedure described in 27.5.5 (UL OFDMA-based random access (UORA)).The AID12 subfield is set to 2045 if(#15324) the User Info field is addressed to STAs that are not associated with the AP and that follow the UL OFDMA-based random access procedure described in 27.5.5 (UL OFDMA-based random access (UORA)).
+The AID12 subfield is set to 2047 if the User Info field is addressed to STAs that are associated with any BSS of the identified AP and that follow the UL OFDMA-based random access procedure described in 27.5.5 (UL OFDMA-based random access (UORA)).

+The AID12 subfield is set to 2045 if(#15324) the User Info field is addressed to STAs that are not associated with the AP and that follow the UL OFDMA-based random access procedure described in 27.5.5 (UL OFDMA-based random access (UORA)).

 Padding for Trigger frame or frame containing TRS Control subfield(#14137)